Chapter 20. Population, Urbanization, and the Environment

 be flooded with excess gas, producing thick plumes of black smoke (Dagget, 2018).
 (Image courtesy of Salvatore Arnone/Wikimedia Commons.)
 CC BY 3.0

 Canada uses more energy per capita than almost any other country in the world (Natural Resources Canada, 2016).
-One of the factors contributing to this situation is the heavy dependence on gasoline-powered vehicles.
+One of the factors contributing to this situation is the heavy dependence on diesel- and gasoline-powered vehicles.
 The contribution of private vehicle ownership to greenhouse gas (GHG) emissions is a significant example of the role of micro-level, household consumption on climate change.

 This is a self-perpetuating system referred to as automobility, a term that covers the full breadth of actors, materials, technologies, policies and practices that make up and reinforce private vehicle usage (Sovacool and Axsen, 2018).